alissatroiano/Dash/README.md

 ### Features Left to Implement

-- A 'Profile' page - Allows users to upload an image, view content they have created, and change their username and/or password.
+- Edit Credentials Feature - Allows users to upload a profile picture, view content they have created, and change their username and/or password.

 ### Database Design